Belle Harbor, Queens: September 11, 2001

 The neighborhood suffered heavy losses from the September 11, 2001, terrorist attacks.
 These included several members of the Fire Department of New York—ranging from probationary firefighter to captain—and people who worked at the World Trade Center.
-Thee names of the 343 firefighters killed at the World Trade Center are listed on a monument at Tribute Park on Beach Channel Drive and Beach 116 Street, a 0.83 acres park marking the 75 area residents killed in the attacks, which them-mayor Michael Bloomberg cited as "more than any other neighborhood in the city".
+The names of the 343 firefighters killed at the World Trade Center are listed on a monument at Tribute Park on Beach Channel Drive and Beach 116 Street, a 0.83 acres park marking the 75 area residents killed in the attacks, which then-mayor Michael Bloomberg cited as "more than any other neighborhood in the city".